WokLibCodeClub/.github/profile/README.md

 Congratulations to all the coders who had a great time playing *Scratch Coordinate Bingo* at the last session.

 At the next session on 25th January we will continue with some of the Raspberry Pi Scratch projects which you can find [here](https://projects.raspberrypi.org/en/pathways/scratch-intro).

-Come back nearer the date for more details!
+In this week's session we will start a new project - a Silly Eyes animation.
+We'll use the Scratch costume editor to design and create some new 'eye' sprites and learn how to position them on the drawing pane correctly.
+We'll then create some silly characters using our new 'eyes'.
+Following that we'll add some code to animate the 'eyes', which will bring our characters to life!
+The silly characters could be based on animals or humans with two eyes but this isn't obligatory.
+How about eyes on a strawberry?
+Or a potato?
+(At this time of year potatoes sprout loads of 'eyes'.)
+Did you know that spiders have eight eyes, but can't see very well?

 ## Python session, 25th January 2025 at 11.45 am